hww3/finscribe/README.txt

    c.
 Third party Pike modules, installable using the following command:
          pike -x monger modulename
       - Sql.Provider.SQLite (if using SQLite as your database)
-      - Public.Parser.XML2
+      - Public.Parser.XML2 (optional, required for RSS/ATOM support)
-      - Public.Web.RSS (any public version will do)
+      - Public.Web.RSS (any public version will do, optional)
+      - Public.Web.ATOM (any public version will do, optional)
-      - Public.Web.Wiki (v1.5 or newer)
+      - Public.Web.Wiki (v1.5 or newer) [included with distributions of FinScribe]
-      - Public.Tools.ConfigFiles (any pubic version will do)
+      - Public.Tools.ConfigFiles (any pubic version will do) [included with distributions of FinScribe]
       - Public.Web.FCGI (if deploying using FastCGI)

 1. Prepare the database: